Balanced Harmony

 We focus on the five senses and the structure of our cells, we appreciate our skin cells, noticing how they vibrate & communicate with each other.

-Having completed your journey of discovery, the final practice is a chance for you to discover how this has impacted your life and where it could lead to moving forward in the future.❤️
+Having completed your journey of discovery, this final week is a chance for you to reflect on how this has impacted your life and where it could lead moving forward in the future.

 SB Guide to Intuitive Living

-Get motivated and be inspired to get up, get going, and transform your overall sense of wellbeing!
+Be motivated and inspire to get. get going to get up, get going, and transform your overall sense of wellbeing!

 It is more important than ever to stay active, particularly in menopause, as with aging, keeping on top of your cardiovascular fitness, muscular strength, and bone density, that decreases as we get older, will benefit you in the long-term.